Make Your Own Naturally "Pickled" Probiotic Foods

 - Beginner and advanced water kefir — Includes a quick-start primer on unrefined sugar… what’s good, what’s bad… and what to use instead. - Page 60

-- How to make kombucha and kvass — Sweet & sour and naturally carbonated, drink it like a soda while getting all the benefits of a health tonic. - Page 64
+- How to make kombucha and kvass — Sweet and sour and naturally carbonated, drink it like a soda while getting all the benefits of a health tonic. - Page 64

 - Homemade Ginger Soda and other natural sodas — There’s nothing like a bubbly, chilled, naturally-fermented soda on a hot day.
 So easy, the kids can make it themselves! - Page 71